 As with the torn and melee weapon, the gun, initially an assault rifle, is also subject to player choice, depending on the kind of role you wish to play.
 Assault rifles are good at support fire, but there are other options such as sniper rifles for more damaging—but significantly slower—attacks, and even vulcan chain gun-style weapons for a little rapid fire mass destruction.
 The roles in combat roughly break down to attack, support and defense, but these can be mixed up simply by the choice of weapons and thorns a player chooses to equip.

-Players also enjoy some added support in the form of “Accessories,” which are fully customizable androids that follow the player around, providing constant surveillance to make sure “Sinners” behave themselves.
-Accessories aren’t just observers however, as they participate in missions, can be outfitted with weapons, and even issued orders, such as carrying hostages that have been rescued while you continue to fight.
-Every player and NPC companion has their own accessory, so while multi-player only allows for four participants, there’s a total of eight characters running around, and that’s not counting the enemies that need to be fought.
+Players also enjoy some added support in the form of “Accessories,” fully customizable androids that follow the player around, providing constant surveillance to ensure “Sinners” behave themselves.
+Accessories aren’t just observers; they participate in missions, can be outfitted with weapons, and even issued orders, such as carrying hostages rescued while you continue to fight.
+Every player and NPC companion has their own accessory, so while multi-player only allows for four participants, a total of eight characters are running around, and that’s not counting the enemies that need to be fought.